Gazook89/swade/README.md

 - swade_logo.webp
 - benny-chip-front.png

+### License FAQ

-## This is a FAQ style of clarifications about what is and what isn’t allowed by our license.
+**This is a FAQ style of clarifications about what is and what isn’t allowed by our license.
 To clarify, you may do any of the following in your private games at any point.
-This specifically applies to publicly distributing, through Github or other means, code to allow others to do this, which falls under “public use.”
+This specifically applies to publicly distributing, through Github or other means, code to allow others to do this, which falls under “public use.”**

 1. Can I sell a module that I have created for swade?